trevclaridge/Drone-Drifters/GM Focused/Campaign Ideas.md

 ---

 AI that hides on a character's computer until they feel they can trust the character not to report them/delete them.
 Purely interact with the player through text.

+---

+A malevolent intelligent entity is stranded in space, just waiting for someone to come along so they can kill them and steal their mode of transport back to civilization.